- See a full list of publications

 - Explore connections, collaborators, related work and more

-Bill Cooke is Professor of Strategic Management in The York Management School.
+Bill Cooke is an Emeritus Professor of the School for Business and Society.
 He was previously Professor of Management and Society and Head of Department of Organization Work and Technology at Lancaster University Management School.
 Before that he was at Manchester and at Teesside Universities.
-As a relative latercomer to academia, he has also worked as a management consultant and a pizza chef.
+As a relative latecomer to academia, he has also worked as a management consultant and a pizza chef.

 Bill is Vice-Chair, Research and Publication of the British Academy of Management for the calendar years 2014-5.
 He led the Critical Management Studies Interest Group of the US Academy of Management to Division status, and also serves on the executive of the Organization Development and Change Division.

 Bill is known for his work on the spatial and temporal spread of management ideas.
 That is, he researches the spread of management ideas around the world, and over time.
 He is particularly interested in trajectories which challenge the accepted wisdom that ‘business’ is the agent of the spread of managerialism, and so focuses on the role of international organizations like the World Bank, and of modern imperialism in the formation of the modern world.

 He has a particular, but not exclusive, interest in ‘soft management’ which seeks to change the attitudes of workers – change management, culture change, participatory method and consultancy.
 He has also written on slavery and management.

 Cooke, B. & Alcadipani, R. 2014, Towards A Global History Of Management Education: The Case Of The Ford Foundation And The São Paulo School Of Business Administration, Brazil’ Academy of Management Learning and Education, published ahead of print September 29, 2014, doi:10.5465/amle.2013.0147